gradle/gradle/design-docs/testing-toolkit.md

         void setClassUnderTest(Collection<URI> classpath);
     }

-This classpath is then available to use to locate plugins in a test build, as if they were published at the plugin portal:
+This classpath is then available to use to locate plugins in a test build, as if they were published to the plugin portal:

     plugins {
         id 'com.my-org.my-plugin'